idlesign/steampak/README.rst

 It allows your game to interact with features offered by Steam client and Steam platform.

-A short example of API provided by steam library, just to give a taste of it:
+A short example of API provided by Steam library, just to give a taste of it:

 .. code-block:: python